 By now we’ve established the fact that a cat’s ears can tell us a lot about how they’re feeling, so how can we translate the specific ear twitching that’s triggered by our touch?

 The most simple answer would be that it’s a clear sign they don’t like it when we touch that area.

 A cat’s ears are a very important body part that helps them catch prey so they don’t starve and run away from predators so they won’t be eaten.
-When touching such a sensitive area you will most likely be met with the same reaction if you were to touch their tail, which is not a happy one!
+When touching such a sensitive area you will most likely be met with the same reaction if you were to touch their tail or paws, which is not a happy one!

 Cats are always listening to their surroundings, even when they’re relaxed, so by touching their ears we’re also getting in the way of their natural spying instincts.
 The only time you’re allowed to touch your cat’s ears is when you want to examine them, otherwise, you’ll be met by the flattened ears of an angry cat, that just had enough!

 Why Do A Cat’s Ears Twitch While They’re Sleeping?

 The first question you need to ask when you see your kitty twitch their ears is whether they’re actually asleep or they’re simply relaxing with their eyes closed, and taking in all the sounds around them.
 In that case of course they’ll twitch their ears, to detect new sounds or get a better signal from the meows of the cat across the street.

 But if they’re truly asleep then the ear movement has nothing to do with the external sounds.
 A study done by William Dement M.D. showed that cats during lengthy intervals of normal sleep would twitch their limbs, and ears in the early stages of sleep, and in the later phase, they would stay more still.